Integration

 - userAgent – the browser’s user-agent string

-opt-in: experiments stay consistent within the 24-hour window, yet no long-term tracking occurs.
+opt-in: experiments stay consistent within the 24-hour window, yet no long-term tracking occurs until consent is given.